romanmikh/trading_strategies/README.md

 <i>This city was once a happy.
 Peaceful place...
 Until one day.
 A powerful secret criminal organization took over.
 This vicious syndicate soon had control of the government and even the police force.
 The city has become a center of violence and crime where no one is safe.

 Amid this turmoil.
 A group of determined young traders has sworn to clean up the city.
-Amoung them are <b>Samius Taylorium, Professor X Meyer</b> and <b>Romano Mikhalabongo</b>.
-They are willing to risk anything...
+Amoung them are
+<b>Samius Taylorium, Professor X Meyer</b> and <b>Romano Mikhalabongo</b>.
+T
+hey are willing to risk anything...
 Even their lives...
 On the...

 <b>Feats of Wage</b></i>